PurpxPanda/HydroHomies/README.md

 ## Questions

-For any questions, please contact me at jared.tichacek@gmail.com.
-Feel free to check out more of my projects at [jtich40](https://github.com/jtich40)!
+For any questions, please contact either of us at jared.tichacek@gmail.com or john.xavier.ray@gmail.com.